New World First Bus

-New World First Bus Services Limited (NWFB) is the third-largest bus operator in Hong Kong.
+New World First Bus Services Limited (NWFB) was the third-largest bus operator in Hong Kong.
 Established by NWS Holdings and FirstGroup in September 1998, it took over 88 China Motor Bus services in Hong Kong Island.
-Since 2020 it has been a subsidiary of Bravo Transport which also owns Citybus.
-The NWFB brand will be retired on 30 June 2023 with operations merged into Citybus.
+From 2020 until its merger with Citybus in 2023, it was a subsidiary of Bravo Transport, the owner of Citybus.
+The NWFB brand was retired on 1 July 2023 with operations merged into Citybus.

 History

+Background

 Before NWFB was established, franchised bus service in Hong Kong Island was provided by China Motor Bus (CMB) (franchisee since 1933) and Citybus (franchisee since 1991).
 In the early 1990s, the service levels of CMB were in decline.
 Therefore, the Government of Hong Kong started to introduce new competitors by transferring the franchise of CMB routes to other companies.
 As a result, Citybus became the second franchisee of the bus service on Hong Kong Island.
 Over 40 routes were transferred between 1991 and 1995.
 In spite of the loss of many profitable routes, the service of CMB did not show any significant improvement.

+Bidding for franchise

 In February 1998, the government announced the franchise for all 140 routes operated by CMB would not be reviewed when it expired 31 August that year.
 Eighty-eight of the routes were placed to open tender, 12 routes were transferred directly to Citybus, one cross-harbour route to Kowloon Motor Bus, and the remaining routes were cancelled.